Archive / Utility

 My position

-According to Klishin, his role in this episode was operational rather than decision-making.
-In his account, the relocation was decided collectively by the organizing committee after discussions with city authorities and consideration of security and crowd-management issues.
-Once that decision had been made, his task was to update the primary communication channel clearly and consistently rather than circulate parallel messages about multiple possible locations.
+My role in this episode was operational rather than decision-making.
+As I understand the sequence, the relocation was decided collectively by the organizing committee after discussions with city authorities and consideration of security and crowd-management issues.

-Klishin summarizes his role as follows: "The decision was collective.
-My task was to communicate one clear location once that decision had been made."
+The shortest version of my position is: “The decision was collective.
+My task was to communicate one clear location once that decision had been made.”

 What remains open